Your Holiday Essentials

 Between the patriotism and idealism of the volunteers of 1914 and 1915, to the bitter reactions after the Somme in 1917 and 1918, the literature of the Great War occupies a far wider spectrum of reactions than is often understood.
 Engendered by the Battles of Loos and Artois in September 1915, Charles Hamilton Sorley's poems and Henri Barbusse's novel Le Feu (Under Fire) seem avant-garde in their anger and explicit detail.
 In these early battles and on the Somme in 1916 we also see soldiers trying to prepare themselves for the test of battle and death and, for many, writing was a means of survival.
 In the works of Robert Graves and Siegfried Sassoon we also see disillusionment, intense friendships and grief for lost comrades.
 Poets like Wilfred Owen began to educate and shock those at home who seemed unable to understand the reality of the war, as well as to exorcise their own nightmares.

-- With renowned guide, author and lecturer, Simon Jones
+- With renowned expert historian, author and lecturer, Simon Jones

 - Explore the Loos and Somme battlefields